Comparing Sequential Forecasters: Related Work

-Evaluation of probability forecasts is a well-studied subject in the literature of statistics, economics, finance, and climatology, dating back to at least the works of \citet{brier1950verification,good1952rational,degroot1983comparison,dawid1984present,schervish1989general}.
-Many of the work on scoring rules focus on the properties of forecasts induced by these scoring rules, namely calibration and the sharpness of probability forecasts.
-See \citet{gneiting2007strictly,winkler1996scoring,gneiting2007probabilistic} for in-depth reviews of the subject.
+Forecast evaluation is a well-studied subject in the literature of statistics, economics, finance, and climatology, dating back to the works of \citet{brier1950verification,good1952rational,degroot1983comparison,dawid1984present,schervish1989general}.
+The primary tool for evaluating forecasts is proper scoring rules, of which the literature is extensive.
+Many characterization theorems for proper scoring rules exist across different forecasting scenarios, notably including the case of probability forecasts for binary and categorical outcomes, point forecasts (e.g., mean, quantiles, and prediction intervals) for continuous outcomes, and fully probabilistic forecasts (e.g., densities and CDFs) for continuous outcomes.
+See, e.g., \citet{mccarthy1956measures,savage1971elicitation,schervish1989general,winkler1996scoring,grunwald2004game,gneiting2007strictly,gneiting2011making,abernethy2012characterization,dawid2014theory,ehm2016quantiles,ovcharov2018proper,frongillo2021general,waggoner2021linear}, for both classical and recent developments.